nikitavoloboev/data/streaming/Streaming.md

 # Streaming
 I am thinking of starting streaming some of the things I am doing like programming but maybe some other things in the future too.
-[Twitch](https://go.twitch.tv) is genuinely a pretty amazing community for this kind of thing, it's a shame that is focused primarily over gaming channels and its [creative](https://go.twitch.tv/directory/game/Creative) is not as active.
+[Twitch](https://go.twitch.tv) is genuinely a pretty amazing community for this kind of thing, it's a shame that is focused primarily over gaming channels and it its [creative section](https://go.twitch.tv/directory/game/Creative) is not as active.

 In any way, here are things I am using for streaming :
 1. [OBS](https://obsproject.com) for recording my laptop, audio and sometimes the camera